 Who leads the Justice Rides?

-The Justice Rides are led by Created Equal’s team—Mark Harrington (National Director), Seth Drayer (Director of Training), Ian Spencer (Outreach Coordinator)—working in conjunction with veteran Justice Riders and Created Equal interns.
+The Justice Rides are led by Created Equal’s team—Mark Harrington (National Director), Seth Drayer (Director of Training), Ian Spencer (Director of Outreach & Engagement)—working in conjunction with veteran Justice Riders and Created Equal staff and interns.

 Where do you go on Justice Rides?